 The Rounds exceeds privacy, legal and security requirements for physician interactions in Canada and abroad.
 Our promise is to provide a service that is HIPAA and PIPEDA compliant at all times and across all services on the network.
-This includes:

 We promise to never share our members information with those outside the network.
 Physicians on The Rounds can interact with confidence, knowing there will be no interference or impediment to the sharing of knowledge and the discussion of ideas.
 You are in a safe community among esteemed colleagues.

 The Rounds promises every verified Canadian physician free access to the network.
 It’s that simple.

 The Rounds promises to continue to assist Canadian physicians in attaining knowledge related to their specialities and fields by offering Continuing Medical Education (CME) accredited content, including peer-reviewed journals.
 Simply by visiting, using and interacting with the resources available on The Rounds, physicians become better physicians and patients get better care.

 We promise to be up front with member physicians about The Rounds culture, values and service.
 If you have questions or concerns, we are here to answer and address them.

 The Rounds is an exclusive professional network created specifically for Canadian physicians.
 Physicians from across the country use The Rounds to connect, communicate and collaborate in a secure environment.
 The Rounds is where physicians can access all of the information they need for their practice as well as the experts across all fields of medicine.
 By joining our physician-only community, physicians are able to contribute to and benefit from the collective wisdom of physicians from all specialties, across the country.

 No. You must be a practicing physician or a retired physician.
 We verify the credentials of all members on The Rounds to ensure privacy and confidentiality.